D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Maxwell's equations.md

 $$\mathbf{E}+\frac{ \partial \mathbf{A} }{ \partial t } =-\nabla V$$
 or, isolating the field
 $$\boxed{\mathbf{E}=-\nabla V-\frac{ \partial \mathbf{A} }{ \partial t } }\tag{1}$$
-This is the time-dependent electric field in terms of potentials[^4].
+This is the time-dependent electric field in terms of potentials.
 Mix it with the fact that the magnetic field still has no divergence and is still $\mathbf{B}=\nabla\times \mathbf{A}$ and we have all our cards on the table to shed fields in favor of potentials.
 Next step: actually do that.

 The equation $\nabla\cdot \mathbf{B}=0$ is trivially satisfied: we haven't changed anything on the magnetic field.
 Similarly, $\nabla\times \mathbf{E}=-\frac{ \partial \mathbf{A} }{ \partial t }$ is still true because that's how we got to $(1)$ in the first place.
 We need to check what becomes of $\nabla\cdot \mathbf{E}$ and $\nabla\times \mathbf{B}$, i.e. Gauss' law and Ampere-Maxwell's law.
 When we substitute $(1)$ in Gauss' law we get
 $$\nabla ^{2}V+\frac{ \partial  }{ \partial t } (\nabla\cdot \mathbf{A})=- \frac{\rho}{\varepsilon_{0}}$$